cpaterno/csc-212-s18/lab-07/README.md

 You will need to sumbit the source code for your Merge function.
 After that, there is two questions to answer:

-* *What is the running time for MergeSort?
-Can you verify the slides' answer with real running times from the lab?*
+> **Question 3:** What is the running time for MergeSort?
+Can you verify the slides' answer with real running times from the lab?

-* *What class of algorithm is MergeSort (look at the slides)?
-Why is it that type of algorithm?*
+> **Question 4:** What class of algorithm is MergeSort (look at the slides)?
+Why is it that type of algorithm?